donejs/donejs/docs/features.md

 1. **Direct observable objects** - changes to a property in an object or array immediately and synchronously notify any event listeners.

-2. **Data bound templates** - templates bind to property changes and update the DOM as needed.

-3. **Computed properties** - ViewModels can define properties that depend on other properties, and they'll automatically recompute only when their dependent properties change.
+1. **Computed properties** - ViewModels can define properties that depend on other properties, and they'll automatically recompute only when their dependent properties change.

+1. **Data bound templates** - templates bind to property changes and update the DOM as needed.

+In the simple ViewModel example above, `fullName`'s value depends on `first` and `last`.
+If something in the application changes `first`, `fullName` will recompute.

 ```
 export const ViewModel = Map.extend({